When Does Translation Require Context? A Data-driven, Multilingual Exploration: Measuring Context Usage

 \subsection{Context Usage Per Sentence and Word}

-CXMI measures the context usage by a model by comparing the log-likelihood ratio of samples across \textit{the whole corpus}.
-However, for our purposes, we are interested in measuring how much the context is helpful for single sentences or even just particular words in a sentence.

-Pointwise Mutual Information (P-MI) \cite{church-hanks-1990-word} is a measure of the association between two random variables for \textit{specific} outcomes of them.
+Pointwise Mutual Information (P-MI) \cite{church-hanks-1990-word} measures the association between two random variables for \textit{specific} outcomes.
 Mutual information can be seen as the expected value of P-MI over all possible outcomes of the variables.

-Taking inspiration from this, we define the \textbf{Pointwise Cross-Mutual Information} (P-CXMI) for a given triplet of source, target and context $(x, y, C)$ as
+Taking inspiration from this, we define the \textbf{Pointwise Cross-Mutual Information} (P-CXMI) for a source, target, context triplet $(x, y, C)$ as:

 Intuitively, P-CXMI measures how much more (or less) likely a target sentence $y$ is when it is given context $C$, compared to not being given that context.
 Note that this is estimated \textit{according to the models $q_{MT_A}$ and $q_{MT_C}$} since, just like CXMI, this measure depends on their learned distributions.